leweyg/ndscene/README.md

-# NDScene: NDObject, NDTensor and NDRender
+# NDRender and NDScene (ndscene)
-n-dimensional scene-graph runtime and format; allowing AI vision models to be expressed as the updating of an tensor-asset within a posed scene-graph; such as a virtual camera or tile within a field of known camera views.
-Dictionaries of tensors are used throughout to provide flexability and named multi-dimensionality when needed.
+n-dimensional scene-graph runtime and format; allowing AI vision models to be expressed as the updating of an tensor-asset within a posed scene-graph.
+Such as a virtual camera or tile within a field of known camera views.
+Dictionaries of tensors are used throughout to provide flexability and named multi-dimensionality in addition to dense tensor formats.

 ## Abstract / Architectural Principals

-1. Render Kernel (NDRender): ndBegin(target,per_input=true), ndPush(pose,unpose), ndApply(data), ndPop(), ndEnd().
-Defined as: target=concat(pose(data)) per-input-style-rasterization or unpose(target) = pose(data) per-output-style-ray-tracing.
+1. Render Kernel (NDRender): ndBegin(target,per_input=true), ndPush(pose,unpose), ndConcat(data), ndPop(), ndEnd().
+Defined as: `unpose(target) = concat(pose(data))`.
 2. Tensors (target/transform/data, NDTensor) can be nestable dictionaries/lists of native-tensors or named methods/modules/dimensions.
+Namely 'shape' is defined as a list-of-recursive-tensors each having a size, rather than a list of integers (see schema below).
 3. Pose/Unpose (NDTensor) is used to pose data into it's parent space, or unpose it back into it's child/data space.
 I.e. you can transform filtered dictionaries of tensors using matrix multiplication (default), listed sequences of steps, or with an extensible set of standard transforms (append_ones, projection, index_to_).
 Inversion/"unpose" is used to support optimization and target relative transforms such as viewport encoding.
-3. Scene graphs (NDScene) simplify expression of render commands, allow asset instancing, and maintain JSON schema conversions.
+3. Scene graphs (NDScene) simplifies expression of render commands, allowing asset instancing, and maintain JSON schema conversions.
 Rendering is expressed as updates of specific tensors within a scene graph, such as virtual camera image synthesis.
 4. Data/media (NDData) behind tensors can be progressivly transitioned between native-tensored, buffered, mime-compressed and remote-pathed states.
 Allowing natural integration of standard image, video, zip and other compression schemes.
 5. Streaming is achieved via scene patches/updates, including scenes which are themselves queries for additional content, and which generally leverage a secondary path-based file/shared-memory system for same-device or cacheable content.
 6. "Hardware Acceleration" (NDTorch) is achieved via PyTorch which is required for rendering (with CPU fallback), but optional for basic scene-graph file-IO.